 Learn more about clinical internships in inpatient, outpatient, assisted living, and independent living settings.

-Clinical training is provided in physical therapy, occupational therapy, speech-language pathology, and exercise therapy at Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham, and at Orchard Cove in Canton.
+Clinical training is provided in physical therapy, occupational therapy, speech-language pathology, and exercise therapy at our two Hebrew Rehabilitation Center locations, in Boston and at NewBridge on the Charles in Dedham, and at Orchard Cove in Canton.
 Settings include long-term chronic care, post-acute care, skilled nursing, and our outpatient clinic, plus community health at Center Communities of Brookline.